In-principle approval for at least 10 longwall mines which are expected to pass below Woronora Reservoir has been granted.

 Whatever your political leanings or position on coal we believe this is a matter that goes beyond politics.
 Our water supply is simply too important to compromise.

-Petitions in hard copy paper format can be presented for debate in the NSW Parliament — if they contain 10,000 signatures.
+The Woronora ‘Special Area’ catchment delivers a significant proportion of the Sutherland Shire’s drinking water.
+Over the last few months Sutherland Shire Environment Centre has been collecting a petition in hard copy paper format – petitions with over 10,000 signatures can be presented for debate in the NSW Parliament.
 Maintaining the integrity of our water supply is important – and should be given public consideration.

-Eastern Tributary of the Waratah Rivulet July 2019, depicted below, showing heavy iron oxidising bacteria growth and iron oxyhydroxide floc contamination.
+The photo to the left here is of the Eastern Tributary of the Waratah Rivulet.
+It was taken in July 2019, and shows heavy iron oxidising bacteria growth and iron oxyhydroxide floc contamination.

 Water in this area is supposed to be pristine, and the water clean, filtered through natural streams and swamps – the water has changed to this rust colour because it drained underground through cracks caused by subsidence from longwall mining, and has come out again contaminated.